NyeshNeatIsh-SYS/NyeshNeatish/README.md

 _-_-_-_-_-_-_-_-_-_-_-_

 sg ships int if you want.
 (Specially gi-hun x recruiter or in-ho X Recruiter!)// (I don't ship in-ho X gi-hun, everytime I try to ship them it makes me weird, they're more into a 'platonic-brothers' relationship..but if you ship them,you can still int!)
+[I secretly ship them]

-PS;I don't use 'Kys/kms' jokes and usually hate dark humour. the only thing i joke about is gore. ^_^
+PS;I don't use 'Kys/kms' jokes and can sometimes dislike dark humour. the only thing i joke about is gore. ;)

--Also, Don't approach me if you're just going to make fun or joke about how I act.^_^
+-Also, Don't approach me if you're just going to make fun or joke about how I act or my age.^_^

 _-_-_-_-_-_-_-_-_-_-_

-I do use tonetags,but only with people I'm comfortable or close with.im a bit clingy and can be jealous too:But when it's about other friends/gf,bf I'm chill about it. any joke comment like 'you act like a baby' or wtv,I might believe it so DONT push me down the cliff.
+I do use tonetags,but only with people I'm comfortable or close with.im a bit clingy and can be jealous too:But when it's about gf,bf I'm chill about it. any joke comment like 'you act like a baby' or wtv,I might believe it so DONT push me down the cliff.

 add:if you're Amelia,dni,you discomfort me and always will.